Think About “AI”

 Though neural nets are very good for some specific tasks they are no good for any sort of art because all they are able to do is plaigerise and average out the data they have been trained on - see part one of this video from Pillar of Garbage: Better a Pig than a Fascist

 I don’t mean to diminish the utility of neural networks and LLMs.
 They are useful for all sorts of specific tasks.
 An LLM which is trained by a trustworthy organisation on data of interest would be useful.
 I imagine generative models would be really useful for fuzzing cyber attacks.
 Generative models which are well trained on software development languages and good code examples are useful as coding assistants.
 Such tools can regenerate simple apps similar to what they have ingested and can produce code snippets.
 They can make weak devs better and might help good devs be a bit more efficient.
-However, I don’t think an LLM will ever be able to generate non-trivial, secure, maintainable and efficient systems without expert humans in control, as discussed in this fun video from ThePrimeTime: Its Finally Over For Devs (again, fr fr ong)
+However, I don’t think an LLM will ever be able to work on an existing codebase or generate novel, non-trivial, secure, maintainable and efficient systems without expert humans in control, as discussed in this fun video from ThePrimeTime: Its Finally Over For Devs (again, fr fr ong)

 In today’s AI discussion actual intelligence, as used in English until 2020, is referred to as Artificial General Intelligence, AGI.
-OpenAI salesmen say it’s round the corner and the models simply need to be bigger to be better but adding more words and more “training” to an LLM will never make it intelligent.
+AI salesmen say it’s round the corner and the models simply need to be bigger to be better but adding more words and more “training” to an LLM will never make it intelligent.
 An LLM has no logical inference, no model of the universe, no perception and no self.
 Without any of those aspects there can be no actual intelligence.
-Today’s robots, on the other hand, are an insect-like start.

 Website generated using pandoc from this source